Emm18/RecordRunningBalance-FullStack/README.md

      - Node js express
      - SQLite3
      - REST api

+   # HOSTING :
+    - IIS
+    - PM2

 # A program that lets the user CREATE, READ, UPDATE, DELETE transactions with FORM VALIDATIONS, computes the total amount, and VIEW or PRINT the transactions

+# I also learned how to HOST React-App in IIS/WEB SERVER and How to HOST NODE JS in pm2